content top

 EMERALD information continued…

-Follows the same expectations for the Pearl & Ruby Classes.
+Follows the same expectations for the Ruby and Topaz Classes.

 In addition: